 It is your responsibility as a supervisor to assist your student in the completion of these forms.
 If you have questions about the forms, you may call the Student Employment Coordinator for clarification.
 If a student employee has worked on campus before, only the Student Employment Authorization Form needs to be completed.
-International students may need to submit additional forms to the Career Planning & Development Center.
+International students may need to submit additional forms.

 What is the process for hiring an international student?

 International students should contact the Student Employment Coordinator if they are interested in finding a position on campus.
 International students will need to submit additional paperwork for the hiring process.
 International students need to submit a copy of their passport, visa (F-1 or J-1), I-20, DS-2019, I-94, and a Social Security Number.
 All international students will be required to complete information in the Payroll FNIS tax system.
 The Payroll Department will contact international students with detailed instructions on how to complete their tax information online.

 What if an international student doesn’t have a Social Security number?

 All international students must apply for a U.S. Social Security number before employment can begin, and the application requires a letter documenting an offer of employment (a copy of the completed Student Employment Authorization Form can be used by an international student applying for a S.S. number.)
 International students must have been offered a position before they apply for a Social Security number.

 International students should visit the Office of Admission Welcome Center once they have secured on-campus employment.
 This office can assist international students with the Social Security Number application process.
 The Multicultural and International Student Affairs office can assist students with transportation to the local Social Security Office.
 International students interested in this option should complete the online request form found at http://blogs.webster.edu/mcisa/